 Increase Your 401K/IRA Retirement Account Savings Rate.
 This is probably the easiest and most effective way to reduce your taxable income because all contributions to a 401K or IRA plan are tax-deductible, as is all the investment growth.
-An increase of just a few percent will lower your taxable income, enabling you to fall into a lower tax bracket and hence face a much lower tax bill (or refund).The maximum amount an employee can contribute to a 401(k) is $17,000 and for individuals over the age of 50, they can make extra catch-up contributions of $5,500.
+An increase of just a few percent will lower your taxable income (AGI), enabling you to fall into a lower tax bracket and possibly face a much lower tax bill (or refund).The maximum amount an employee can contribute to a 401(k) has been increasing steadily over the last few years and for individuals over the age of 50, they can make extra catch-up contributions to further lower their taxable income.
 So if you can manage it, make a higher retirement savings account contribution.
 Not only will it reduce your taxable income, it will help ensure a more comfortable retirement.

 Itemize to claim more deductions.
 Rather than just take the standard income tax deduction try and itemize your deductions.
-It may take longer, but if you have more than just a straightforward tax situation and/or own property this approach to your taxes could have a big impact on your tax bill.
-I know I get about two-three times the standard deduction amount when itemizing my tax deductions.
+It may take longer and not as beneficial in years past due to tax law changes, but if you have more than just a straightforward tax situation and/or own property this approach to your taxes could have a big impact on your tax bill.
+I know I get about two to three times the standard deduction amount when itemizing my tax deductions.

-Take advantage of stimulus payments – Many Americans will be eligible for claiming one or more of the economic stimulus tax credits, deductions and/or payments passed in 2009/2010.
+Take advantage of stimulus payments – Many Americans will be eligible for claiming one or more of the recent economic stimulus tax credits, deductions and/or payments.
 These will either reduce your taxable income (deductions) or give you cash back (credits).
-Many of these tax breaks like the home buyer credit and green energy deduction are also available this year and if you can take advantage of them, do so.
+Many of these tax breaks are also available this year and if you can take advantage of them, do so.
 It will most definitely have an impact on your tax bill and in some cases you can get the credit paid out to you in the year you claim it.

 Decrease pay check withholding.
 A lot of times when a life event occurs, like buying/selling a house or children going to college, folks forget to adjust their employer paycheck withholdings.
 I learned the importance of understanding this the hard way with a hefty tax bill, due to not withholding enough taxes during the year.
-Take the time to ensure that the correct taxes are being withheld so that you don’t have an unexpected tax bill on April 15th.
+Take the time to ensure that the correct taxes are being withheld so that you don’t have an unexpected tax bill when filing your return.
 On the flip side, you also don’t want too withhold too much and have a big refund in the subsequent year – because you are just giving a free loan to the IRS.
-Using last years returns and various IRS witholding calculators should help you determine the right of amount of taxes to withhold.
+Using last years returns and various IRS withholding calculators should help you determine the right of amount of taxes to withhold.

 Claim those Charitable donations – Don’t forget that charitable gifts and donations are tax deductible.
 With the tough economic climate charities are hurting more than ever so help those in need and save some money at tax time to boot.
 Remember though, to deduct any charitable donation of money (cash, check, credit or payroll deduction), regardless of amount, a taxpayer must have a bank record or a written communication from the charity (normally a receipt or tax invoice) showing the name of the charity and the date and amount of the contribution.
 See this post for more details on taxes and forms required around charitable contributions.